Linux fonts (mostly for X11)

 The X bitmap version is particularly legible.
 The Arial font is similar to Helvetica, and allegedly it has the same metrics as the Adobe Helvetica typeface.

-X11 has bitmap fonts for Adobe Helvetican and Nimbus Sans.
+X11 has bitmap fonts for Adobe Helvetica and Nimbus Sans.

 X11 Times Roman